 The Ultimate Travel Itinerary: Hiroshima in 2 Days

 Hiroshima is a strange symphony of serene nature, enlightening spirituality and the pinnacle example of the horrors humanity is capable of.
 For many people, a tour of Japan would be incomplete without stopping over in Hiroshima.
 The city’s incredible historical relevance, mystical spirituality and national significance makes it obvious why its worth a stop over.
 For many of us, time is of the essence.
 As many things as Hiroshima has to offer, the city’s biggest highlights can be all be seen in a relatively short amount of time.
 Here’s how you can fit a perfect exploration of Hiroshima and its spectrum of sites all within 2 days!

+The city of Hiroshima itself is worthy of an entire day.
+Amongst the city limits are a handful of historical sites from the ancient to the terrifyingly recent.
+Most of which are relics and dedications to the event that brought Hiroshima to worldwide recognition for all the wrong reasons.
 The good news is that for the most part the majourity of attractions are within a comfortable walking distance.
 You could theoretically walk the entire route in around 2 and a half hours.
 However, taking some form of transportation between certain steps would be easier and much more time efficient.

 Peace Memorial Park